Dick King (American football): Pioneer of professional football

 King continued to play for Pine Village from 1917–1919, and was known both for his coaching and his "line-plunging" skills.
 In 1919, a Fort Wayne newspaper noted:"King acts as coach for the Pine Village outfit and local fandom can expect to see some wonderful interference displayed by the Pine Village team.
 King is a firm believer in interference, profiting by his experience at Harvard, where this branch of the game went a long way in making Harvard teams invincible in the four years preceding the war."The publicity for the fledgling Indiana professional circuit may have peaked in 1919 when Hammond signed another major eastern star, quarterback Eddy from Princeton.
 King was the star of the Indiana league, and when the teams featuring King and Eddy met in November 1919, one Indiana newspaper noted, "King hits the line like a streak and is seldom stopped before he reaches the secondary defense."
 In another article, an Indiana paper wrote, "King needs no introduction to local fans, as he is a former All-American back with a country wide reputation and perhaps the greatest line plunger in the game today."

-King also played for the Hammond Pros from 1919–1921, the Milwaukee Badgers and Rochester Jeffersons in 1922, and the St. Louis All-Stars in 1923.
+King also played for the Hammond Pros from 1919 to 1921, the Milwaukee Badgers and Rochester Jeffersons in 1922, and the St. Louis All-Stars in 1923.

 The 1919 Hammond Pros, featuring King (and a rookie named George Halas), had a payroll of $20,000 for eleven players, said to be one of the highest team payrolls in the history of professional football to that time.
 Also in 1919, an Indiana newspaper called King "one of the greatest backs who ever wore moleskins" and noted: "As a line plunger, King ranks with the best in the game, while his ability to place kick from anywhere within the 50-yard mark makes a score possible for his team whenever the ball is advanced into enemy territory."

 Personal life and death

 King's first marriage, to Hazel Hatch, ended in divorce in May 1918.
-On March 1, 1919 at Crown Point Indiana King married Vera I Ketrick of Chicago.
+On March 1, 1919, at Crown Point Indiana King married Vera I Ketrick of Chicago.
 The marriage of the famous football player to Ketrick drew press attention focusing on the fact that King's new bride was a two-time divorcee.
 One Indiana newspaper reported: "Famous Football Player, Once Divorced, Takes a Twice Divorced Wife."

-King died of pneumonia on October 16, 1930 at a hospital in Bogotá, Colombia, where he had been working as a South American sales representative for the Gillette Company.
+King died of pneumonia on October 16, 1930, at a hospital in Bogotá, Colombia, where he had been working as a South American sales representative for the Gillette Company.